Health Insurance for Foreigners in the Czech Republic

 If you have arranged commercial insurance, you will be treated only by a limited number of doctors and facilities – those that have a contract with your insurance company.
 Therefore, ask your insurance company for a list of contracted doctors and facilities.

-In some cases, the doctor may require that you pay for the treatment in cash.
-The insurance company will reimburse the cost back to you, therefore do not forget to request proof of payment.
+In some cases, the doctor may require payment in cash.
+Your insurance company will reimburse you, so be sure to request proof of payment.

 I am going abroad – can I suspend my health insurance?